 The 2004 renovation brought the ballpark to the modern era, adding 20 climate-controlled luxury suites, home and road clubhouses, batting cages, two picnic areas, two team stores and the Mediacom Sports Lounge.
 Really, the only thing left from the old ballpark is the impressive facade shown above.
 The ballpark reconstruction gave the city a chance to build a berm on the riverfront to prevent flooding that forced the old River Bandits out of the ballpark when it was flooded by the Mississippi.
 A new playing field complete with some spotty drainage in center field was also installed.

 It is an intimate ballpark, to be sure.
 If you decide you want to get close to the action, you can.
 Modern Woodmen doesn’t have a lot of space in foul territory.
 There are bleachers down the left field line and a picnic area in right field, all with direct, close views of the field.
-Perhaps the best deal in the place is the berm seating in the outfield.
-You can darn hear touch the outfielders for just five dollars.

 Food offerings at the ballpark have been overhauled in recent years, with more good prepared directly in front of the customers.
 That means grilled hot dogs, sausages and hamburgers on the concourse.
 It’s all good; also good is a selection of beers from local breweries.